miikaoskari/kernel/README.md

 ## Building

-generate the build.ninja file with
+Generate the build.ninja file with
 `python conf.py`

-then build with `ninja`
+Then build with `ninja`

 ## Launch